-If you’ve been in a relationship long enough, we’re guessing you have a bunch of go-to tactics to bust out when your partner is feeling stressed or burnt out.
+If you’ve been in a relationship long enough, we’re guessing you’ve developed a bunch of go-to tactics to bust out when your partner is feeling stressed or burnt out.
 Maybe you take the kids on a neighborhood adventure so your spouse can have a few hours of alone time.
 Maybe you plan a romantic date night.
 Maybe you massage their neck as they stare at that reality TV show about super yachts.

 All good ideas.
 Another obvious but worthwhile one to add to your quiver: A simple text message.
-While the idea of firing off a text may seem lazy, a well-crafted message of love, support, and appreciation can do quite a bit of good in the moment — and cut through a lot of noise that occurs when your partner is stressed.
+While the idea of firing off a text may seem lazy, a well-crafted message of love, support, and appreciation can do quite a bit of good in the moment — and cut through a lot of noise that can might make communication difficult.

 “The best advice I give to a partner trying to help is not to take anything personally,” says Dr. Michael Tobin, a clinical psychologist with nearly 50 years of experience in marriage and family therapy.
 “This is why texting works well to offer help.
 If you say something in person, your partner might be defensive because he or she is so on edge.
 A loving text message, showing patience, creativity, or common sense, can help keep a relationship pointing toward true north.”

 “It can be incredibly distressing to watch your partner go through a challenging period of their life,” Trueblood says.
 “The balance between self-care and supporting your spouse is delicate and highly dependent on how much emotional energy you have to give at the time.”

-Supportive texts can be a smart part of that strategy.
-So what should you text a stressed out partner?
-Here are a dozen texts to send your wife or husband when they’re dealing with a lot of pressure.
+Supportive messages can be a smart part of that strategy.
+Here, then, are a dozen texts to send your wife or husband when they’re dealing with a lot of pressure.